WHETHER YOU ARE AN INTERMEDIATE, ADVANCED OR PROFESSIONAL THE RIGHT FIN WILL MAKE A BIG DIFFERENCE

 It is important to get the right fin for your needs and not just follow the professional athletes – that goes for all equipment.
 It is very easy to go too small and while we encourage you to experiment with smaller fins it is always a good idea to have a bigger fin ready for those choppy days on the water especially on race day.
 The big thing to remember is that you are not fast if you are falling off.
 This section aims to help paddlers identify what they really need from a fin upgrade.

-For those progressing onto race boards and starting to increase the mileage, a SUP fin which offers more tracking and stability will be crucial.
+A SUP fin which offers more tracking and stability will be crucial.
 Pure speed is less important than ease of use and staying dry is faster than falling off.
 A bigger fin with a thicker foil will be ideal.

 As paddling experience and fitness levels increase, paddlers will want to experiment with smaller fins to achieve faster average speeds.
 This is especially true with boards they are comfortable on and in calmer conditions.
 However, keeping a bigger fin on-hand is always smart for paddling on those choppy days.